What is bunkering in shipping?

 Future of bunker fuel surcharges

-There is a long-standing debate over who should carry the financial burden of liner operating costs, like bunker fuel prices.
-Do they fall on the shippers or the carriers?
+There is a long-standing debate over who should carry the financial burden of liner operating costs, like bunker fuel prices – should they fall on the shippers or the carriers?

-These protective surcharges rarely reflect the decrease of oil so they can be a useful income source for carriers in between increased decreases in fuel prices.
+These protective surcharges rarely reflect the decrease in oil so they can be a useful income source for carriers in between increased decreases in fuel prices.